SalesforceLabs/OrgCheck/docs/install.md

 URLs to install Salesforce packages contain the Salesforce ID of the current version of the package.
 To insure you always **point to the newest version**, we are masking you this detail by using a redirection.

-After selecting the previous URL, you were redirected to Salesforce servers.
+After selecting the previous URL, you will be redirected to Salesforce servers for authentication.
 If you were not yet authenticated, you will have to sign on using your credentials.